 Moles and Barnacles (seborrhoeic keratoses)

-Moles are a common, benign condition.
-They are a local proliferation of pigmented cells and appear on the skin as dark, raised areas.
+Moles are a common benign condition.
+They are a local proliferation of pigmented cells and can appear on the skin as flesh-coloured, dark, flat or raised areas.
 They can be present at birth or appear later.

 Fair skinned people tend to have more moles than darker skinned people.
-Once they appear, moles remain consistent throughout life but the ones that appear in childhood tend to be more prominent and persistent, whereas those appearing later in life are usually due to sun exposure.
+Once they appear, moles remain consistent throughout life but the ones that appear in childhood tend to be more prominent and persistent.

 Changes in the size, shape, colour and border of a mole could indicate the growth of a skin cancer, so should be checked by a doctor.
 However, moles can change for benign reasons also.